Mnet (TV channel): Remix of Islamic call to prayer

-On August 24, 2021, Mnet's new dance survival show "Street Woman Fighter" premiered.
-The opening music was a remix of Adhan, the Islamic call to prayer, and many found this offensive.
-On September 9, the "Street Woman Fighter" production team apologized and said they would re-upload the video with replacement music.
+On 24 August 2021, Mnet's new dance survival show Street Woman Fighter premiered.
+The opening music was a remix of the Adhan, the Islamic call to prayer, and many found this offensive.
+On 9 September, the Street Woman Fighter production team apologized and said they would re-upload the video with replacement music.
 They promised to be more careful and continue to listen to viewers' opinions in the future.